 Sarah Hostetter: Associate Director of Student Ministry, Wayne Presbyterian Church; Villanova University

-Sarah Hostetter has served as the Associate Director of Student Ministry at Wayne Presbyterian Church for six years.
+Sarah Hostetter has served as the Associate Director of Student Ministry at Wayne Presbyterian Church for seven years.
 She also currently directs the College and Young Adult ministry at Wayne Presbyterian Church.
-She holds a B.S. in Elementary Education from Eastern University, and is in her last year of a five year, part-time Masters of Divinity program, focusing on Chaplaincy and Pastoral Care at Palmer Theological Seminary.
+She holds a B.S. in Elementary Education from Eastern University, and a Masters of Divinity program, focusing on Chaplaincy and Pastoral Care at Palmer Theological Seminary.
 She is married to Andrew Hostetter who she works alongside in Youth Ministry at Wayne Presbyterian Church.
-Both Andrew and Sarah will be graduating from Palmer Theological Seminary in the spring.
-When she is not working or going to school, you can usually find her running with some girlfriends, hosting game nights, baking, or reading with a cup of coffee in hand.
+Both Andrew and Sarah recently graduated Palmer Theological Seminary.
+When she is not at work or school, you can usually find her running with some girlfriends, hosting game nights, baking, or reading with a cup of coffee in hand.

 Rev. Lori Kosinski: Pastor; Norriton Presbyterian Church, Partner; Pre-Med Hospice Program Partner, Pre-Med Hospice Chaplain; Ursinus College